hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/init.md

 # ArrayUtils.init
-Defensive programming technique initialize an array.
+Defensive programming technique to initialize an array.
 ## Description
    The array is created if the variable is not declared.
    If it was an array, then reinitialize it.